Abhaycl/RoboND-Where-Am-I-2P2/README.md

 #### amcl.launch

-The only parameters that were needed for tweek in the AMCL launch file was the translational and rotational movement required before performing a filter update.
+The only parameters that were needed for tweak in the AMCL launch file was the translational and rotational movement required before performing a filter update.
 The default values were too large for the slow moving robot.
 After reducing them by an order of magnitude, status updates were obtained far more frequently resulting in a reduction of the location uncertainty to a minimum.

 * update_min_d = 0.01
 * update_min_a = 0.005

 With the experiments it was discovered that very good results can be obtained with just 5–20 particles!
 The more particles the more accurate location will be but at the cost of additional compute resources.
-To keep the state updates as frequent as posible it's chosen to keep the particle count down to a minimum.
+To keep the state updates as frequent as possible it's chosen to keep the particle count down to a minimum.

 * min_particles = 5
 * max_particles = 20